evanseitz/squid-nn/README.md

 - [Pairwise (global) surrogate modeling with BPNet–Kipoi](https://github.com/evanseitz/squid-nn/blob/master/examples/example_global_pairwise.py)

 As well, the [squid-manuscript](https://github.com/evanseitz/squid-manuscript) repository contains examples to reproduce results in the manuscript, including the application of SQUID on other DNNs such as ENFORMER

+Expected run time for the "Variant effect (local) prediction with DeepSTARR–Kipoi" demo (above) is 4 minutes using Google Colab V100 GPU.

 ## Citation: